MinecraftServerControl/msc-gui/README.md

 ## Prerequisites for installation

-The Minecraft Server Control GUI uses Perl and Mojolicious, a Perl-based web framework, to present a web-based interface to the [Minecraft Server Control Script](https://github.com/MinecraftServerControl/mscs).
+The Minecraft Server Control GUI uses Perl and [Mojolicious](https://mojolicious.org/), a Perl-based web framework, to present a web-based interface to the
+[Minecraft Server Control Script](https://github.com/MinecraftServerControl/mscs).
 As such, the `mscs` script must be [installed](https://github.com/MinecraftServerControl/mscs/blob/master/README.md#installation) and working for the GUI to function.
+Likewise, Mojolicious must be installed for MSC-GUI to function.
+If you are running Debian or Ubuntu, you can make sure that Mojolicious is installed by running:

+    sudo apt install libmojolicious-perl

 ## Installation